FOURTH EPOCH: THE ETERNAL LANGUAGE

 In the earliest days, when writing was yet just a profession, I would often wonder what I would write about.
 Which subject must I garb in elegant draperies of words to adorn the world?

-Most other writers, I had noticed, wrote of things the things that made the ‘today’.
-Of that class of ideas that enthrall, and held in its center, the entire world’s admiration for a span, before completely vanishing into the air.
+Most other writers, I had noticed, wrote of things the things that made the ‘today’ – the vogue.
+Of that class of ideas that enthrall and hold in its center, the entire world’s admiration for a span, before completely vanishing into the air.
 And many an artistic pen-bearer left ink trails of the path trodden by every sheep in the flock, wasting their passions over the little things that scented the day’s air, wanting to write of what the other wrote.

 But even when people urged me to invest in the glamorous genre that bought readers of my time, something felt wrong about draining such sacred a wealth on something as inconsequential as to be fleeting.

 And every other writer wanted to catch the tide, the hugely rising wave of interest that magnetically compels the artists and other men alike to become its part in touching the sky before its fall.
 But yet, tides were of a nature to pass, rise and fall.
 And in the end, it is the ocean that remains – the ancient depth that often conceals its timeless beauty beneath the ephemeral waves that dance bright today.